 Breaking down a grill into component parts for recycling can be a daunting task.
 But the effort builds mindfulness about the resources that go into common household items.
 Once you’ve made that effort, you’ll be more likely to think twice about replacing an item that still has life in it.

 Have you recycled a barbecue grill?
-Share your experience with the community in the Earthling Forum.
+Share your experience.